 By experiences, by rituals.

 By clothes on the backs of impossibly elegant women.

 By art on every street.

 Just a few days ago, a French expatriate friend and I were discussing our experience of seduction.
-She has been in the US for a year and a half, and I for nineteen years; yet our feeling was the same.
+She’s been in the US for a year and a half, and I for nineteen years; yet our longing has been the same.

 We miss being seduced on the streets of France.
-In a city where people are so devoured by their own projected image that they don't notice others (Lalaland, tralala),
+We live in a city where people are so devoured by their own projected image that they don't notice others (Lalaland, tralala), and so

 We haven't seen it done quite like the French do.

-Bless them for it, we miss the efforts made by our French men.
-They can be a bit much at times, we'll concede, but they have continued to vocally appreciate us despite a complicated political climate in which the lines between verbal appreciation and harassment are becoming blurrier by the day.
+Bless them for it, our French men pull all the stops.
+They can be a bit much at times, we'll concede, but they’ve continued to vocally appreciate us despite a complicated political climate in which the lines between verbal appreciation and harassment are becoming blurrier by the day.

-But in the meantime, it dawns on me: seduction as we have grown to know and love (or at the very least get used to) may be under attack.
+But in the meantime, it dawns on me: seduction as we’ve grown to know and love (or at the very least get used to) may be under attack.

-There is a risk to it.
-It alarms me and here is why: as much as I'd like to feel beautiful within myself, I am always - without fault - left high-spirited when a nice, tasteful compliment is offered to me.
+It alarms me and here is why: as much as I'd like to feel beautiful within myself, I’m always left feeling high-spirited when a nice, tasteful compliment is offered to me.
 I, as I think many of us do, tend to trust my beautiful reflection in the proverbial mirror more when someone else tells me they see it too.